 Potrero Day Trips

-Hacienda El Viejo Wetlands: This family owned private reserve and sugar cane plantation offers cultural, wildlife and rum tours.
+- Hacienda El Viejo Wetlands: This family owned private reserve and sugar cane plantation offers cultural, wildlife and rum tours.
 It’s an awesome place to learn more about the Guanacaste culture and traditions.
-They have their own private refuge adjacent to the Palo Verde National Park and offer boat tours down the Tempisque River to see wildlife.
-Get our Hacienda El Viejo Wetlands discount here!
+Get our El Viejo discount in this link!

 Neighboring Beaches and Beach Towns